bagder/uncurled/project/backyard.md

 as it might not be totally obvious who owns the problem, and maybe you even disagree or in some cases both blame the other party.

-You get that and keep backyard in a shape that you want to show off when you have friends over, you cannot accept having a broken or dirty fence just because you cannot agree with your neighbor.
+To get that backyard in such a great shape that you want to show it off when you have friends over, you cannot accept having a broken or dirty fence just because you cannot agree with your neighbor.
 You roll up your sleeves and you fix it.
 No matter whose fault it is.